thesri/Safety_companion/README.md

 • Deterministic risk rules
 • Tool restrictions based on risk score
 • Context validation before escalation
-### Quick start
+  # Quick start
-• 1.Clone the repository
+ 1.Clone the repository
-• 2.Install dependencies
+ 2.Install dependencies
-• 3.Install and run the local LLM ollama pull phi3
+ 3.Install and run the local LLM
+    ollama pull phi3
-• Start the Safety Companion
+ 4.Start the Safety Companion
 python listener.py
 And the wake word to use is "chikki" :)